Simulating final Class in C++

 In the above example, Derived‘s constructor directly invokes MakeFinal’s constructor, and the constructor of MakeFinal is private, therefore we get the compilation error.

-You can create the object of Final class as it is friend class of MakeFinal and has access to its constructor.
+You can create the object of the Final class as it is a friend class of MakeFinal and has access to its constructor.
 For example, the following program works fine.

 MakeFinal constructor Final constructor

-In C++ 11 we can make the base class non-inheritable by using final specifier.
+In C++ 11, we can make the base class non-inheritable by using the final specifier.
 For eg, the following code gives a compile error as the base class is declared as final.

 prog.cpp:8:7: error: cannot derive from ‘final’ base ‘base’ in derived type ‘derive’ class derive: public base // compile error because base class is final